seananderson/seananderson.ca/index.md

 I completed an M.Sc. at [Dalhousie][dal] with [Dr. Heike Lotze] working on trends, drivers, and ecosystem effects of expanding global invertebrate fisheries.
 In particular, we focussed on [patterns of serial exploitation in global sea cucumber fisheries][doi] and our paper was [featured in the journal Science][sciencemag].
 My thesis won the [Canadian Governor General's Gold Medal][gg] as the top-ranked M.Sc. thesis at Dalhousie University in Engineering and Natural Sciences.

-I'm [a bit nuts][github 4] about using the right tool for the job and I love to share my passion for these tools.
+I'm [a bit nuts][colophon] about using the right tool for the job and I love to share my passion for these tools.
 I'm an avid user of the programming languages R, Markdown, LaTeX, Knitr, and Sweave.
 I'm also a [Vim] devotee and manage my work in [Git on Github][my github].
 I [generate this site with Jekyll](/colophon.html).

 [Vim]: http://en.wikipedia.org/wiki/Vim_(text_editor)
 [dal]: http://dal.ca/